polygoncoin/OpenSwoole-Microservices/Env.container.example.md

 ### Setting Cache / Database Server configuration in client table for working

-These **Global Cache Server configuration (Redis)** and **Global Database Server configuration** should be set in clients table in below columns respectively for each client.
+These **Global Cache Server configuration (Redis)** and **Global Database Server configuration** config keys should be set in clients table in below columns respectively for each client.

 ```SQL
 `clients`.`master_db_server_type` varchar(255) NOT NULL,